alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Eirini-Zormpa/weekly-meetings-emma.md

 #### Where do you need help?
 - Not sure; I know what I need to do and I know how to do it, but I'm finding it difficult to find the focus/mental space
+    * EK - You are doing great so keep going. :smile:
 - One thing I'm not so sure how to do is changing a GitHub repository; it's currently a repo for the GitHub workshop but it should be a repo for training in general with a folder for the GitHub repo.
 But the repo is synced with Zenodo and I don't know what happens if I stop the integration and rename the repository.

 #### Any other topics
 - Can you approve [this PR](https://github.com/alan-turing-institute/the-turing-way/pull/2636) to add my name to the TTW project members?
+* EK - this is done!

+* EK - let's book a chat about Elixir and the training they do that can fit with RSF.

 ## Date: 16 August 2022